mmirwaldt/jLogic/README.md

 * convert to canonical disjunctive form
 * prove by resolution
 * prove by method of analytic tableaux
+* optimize by Karnaugh map

 Predicate calculus
 * express predicates
 * convert to prenex normal form
 * convert to Skolem normal form
 * prove by resolution
 * prove by method of analytic tableaux

+Limits:
+- No support for L2+ high order logic planned (I am no theoretical computer scientist ;-)